 On July 21st, the FCC granted AGREM's license request with it's requested waivers to operate a Traveler's Information System (TIS) on AM 1670.
 This marks a major milestone in a project that has been in progress for a number of years.

-You can click here, or on the blue and white button in the navigation menu to get information on this important project along with the latest updates on our progress to date.
+You can click here, or on the button in the navigation menu to get information on this important project along with the latest updates on our progress to date.

 In situations when calling 9-1-1 in an emergency is not possible, you can send a text message to 9-1-1 instead.